Tiro-P/DND-Planning-Obsidian-Backup/Atlas/Capitals/Kogesh.md

 ---
 Common Races: [[Vrash]]

-Groups: city is divided into fighting rings all with different pit bosses no higher government #depth
+Groups: city is divided into fighting rings all with different pit bosses no higher government #idktrent

 Export/import: Crime! maybe tropical fruit?